Guardian24 Awarded NSI Gold Including BS 8484:2016

-Guardian24 have been awarded the National Security Inspectorate (NSI) Guarding Gold Scheme.
-This certifies that we have met the requirements of BS 8484:2016 and BS 5979 (Category II), which together form the recognised British Standard for Lone Worker Security.
+This certifies that we have met the requirements of BS 8484:2016, BS 5979 (Category II) and ISO 9001:2015.
+Together, these form the recognised British Standard for Lone Worker Security.

 We’ve also achieved BS 7858:2012 which is the British Security Screening standard for staff.
-All Guardian24 employees are security screened and cleared against this exacting standard.
+Guardian24 employees are security screened and cleared against this exacting standard.

 For a full list of Guardian24’s accreditations, click here.

-A note on British Standards relating to lone worker systems.
+A note on British Standards relating to lone worker systems

 To view a statement from the National Police Chiefs Council on priority Police responses, click here.